 (j) Not more than 12 fuses shall be lighted by each blaster when hand lighting devices are used.
-However, when two or more safety fuses in a group are lighted as one by means of uniter cord, or other similar fuse-lighting devices, they may be considered as one fuse.
+However, when two or more safety fuses in a group are lighted as one by means of igniter cord. or other similar fuse-lighting devices, they may be considered as one fuse.

-(k) The so-called "drop fuse" method of dropping or pushing a primer or any explosive with a lighted tuse attached is forbidden.
+(k) The so-called "drop fuse" method of dropping or pushing a primer or any explosive with a lighted fuse attached is forbidden.

-(I) Cap and fuse shall not be used for living mudcap charges unless charges are separated sufficiently to prevent one charge from dislodging other shots in the blast.
+(1) Cap and fuse shall not be used for firing mudcap charges unless charges are separated sufficiently to prevent one charge from dislodging other shots in

 (m) When blasting with safety fuses, consideration shall be given to the length and burning rate of the fuse.
-Sufficient time, with a margin of unfety, shall always be provided for the blaster to reach a place of safety.
+Sufficient time, with a margin of safety, shall always be provided for the blaster to reach a place of safety.

-1 1926,908 Use of detonating cord.
+§ 1926.908 Use of detonating cord.